gogobook/my-asp-dot-net/ch6.md

 Console.WriteLine(sizeof(int));
 This displays the number 4 because an int is 4 bytes long.
-You can also use the sizeof operator with structs if the struct contains only value types—for example, the Point class as shown here (code file OperatorsSample/Point.cs ): public struct Point
+You can also use the sizeof operator with structs if the struct contains only value types——for example, the Point class as shown here (code file OperatorsSample/Point.cs ): public struct Point
 {